 C. Alexander Pincombe

 Saint John Registry Office (Saint John, N.B.), Libro A2: 47 (John Beardsley, deed to Thomas [?]
 Thitlock, registered 10 June 1786).
 PAC, MG 23, C6, ser.1, 3: 27–38.
 USPG, B, 2, nos.22, 30; 3, nos.24, 28, 39; 23, nos.54, 152, 292; Journal of SPG, 16: 267; 17: 51–52, 86–87; 21: 297; 23: 350–51, 376–77; 24: 90; 25; 26: 372; 27: 358; 28: 173.
 Minutes of the committee and of the first commission for detecting and defeating conspiracies in the state of New York, December 11, 1776–September 23, 1778 . . .
 (2v., New York, 1924–25).
 The records of Christ Church, Poughkeepsie, New York, ed.
 H. W. Reynolds (2v., Poughkeepsie, 1911–[?]).
 New-York Gazette, and Weekly Mercury (New York), 14 Feb.
 1774.
 E. E. Beardsley, A sketch of William Beardsley: one of the original settlers of Stratford, Conn.; and a record of his descendants to the third generation . . .
 (New Haven, Conn., 1867).
 I. H. Beardsley, Genealogical history of the Beardsley-lee family in America, 1635–1902 (Denver, Colo., 1902).
 F. B. Dexter, Biographical sketches of the graduates of Yale College, with annals of the college history (6v. , New York and New Haven, 1885–1912).
-W. F. Bunting, History of StJohn’s Lodge, F& A.M. of Saint John, New Brunswick, together with sketches of all masonic bodies in New Brunswick from A.D.
-1784 to A.D.
-1894 (Saint John, 1895).
+W. F. Bunting, History of StJohn’s Lodge, F& A.M. of Saint John, New Brunswick, together with sketches of all masonic bodies in New Brunswick from A.D1784 to A.D1894 (Saint John, 1895).
 R. V. Harris, “Rev. John Beardsley (1732–1809), founder of freemasonry in New Brunswick,” Canadian Masonic Research Assoc., [Papers] (n.p.), nos.32–33 ([1956]): 1–11.

 Cite This Article

-C. Alexander Pincombe, “BEARDSLEY, JOHN,” in Dictionary of Canadian Biography, vol. 5, University of Toronto/Université Laval, 2003–, accessed March 19, 2024, http://www.biographi.ca/en/bio/beardsley_john_5E.html.
+C. Alexander Pincombe, “BEARDSLEY (Beardslee), JOHN,” in Dictionary of Canadian Biography, vol. 5, University of Toronto/Université Laval, 2003–, accessed November 20, 2024, https://www.biographi.ca/en/bio/beardsley_john_5E.html.

 The citation above shows the format for footnotes and endnotes according to the Chicago manual of style (16th edition).
 Information to be used in other citation formats:

-Permalink: http://www.biographi.ca/en/bio/beardsley_john_5E.html
+Permalink: https://www.biographi.ca/en/bio/beardsley_john_5E.html

 Author of Article: C. Alexander Pincombe

-Title of Article: BEARDSLEY, JOHN
+Title of Article: BEARDSLEY (Beardslee), JOHN

 Publication Name: Dictionary of Canadian Biography, vol. 5